maketea90/messagingApp/README.md

 ### Disclaimer

-The "forgotten password" feature does not actually send a password reset email as it did not seem secure to configure the domain(s) expo uses to host the app as authorised domains for sending password reset emails in firebase.
+The "forgotten password" feature does not actually send a password reset email as it was not viable to configure the domain(s) expo uses to host the app as authorised domains for sending password reset emails in firebase, as these change every time you rerun the app.